lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### LSB CDA

 The LSB action is used together with the "MSB(x)" MO to avoid sending the most significant part of the packet field if that part is already known by the receiving end.
-A length can be specified in the rule to indicate how many bits have to be sent.
-If the length is not specified, the number of bits sent defaults to the original header field length minus the length specified in the MSB(x) MO.
+The number of bits sent is the original header field length minus the length specified in the MSB(x) MO.

 The compressor sends the Least Significant Bits (e.g. LSB of the length field).
-The decompressor combines the value received with the Target Value depending on the field type.
+The decompressor concatenates the x most significant bits of Target Value and the received residue.

 If this action needs to be done on a variable length field, the size of the Compression Residue in bytes MUST be sent as described in {{chap-CDA}}.